-(Continued from Page 1A) any liquid off, she said, and Dave went to surgery right away.
+(Continued from Page 1A) put in a probe and a tube to drain any liquid off, she said, and Dave went to surgery right away.

 The tube had a clamp on it, said Mrs. Bergling.
 All of this was hooked up to a monitor that would beep when there was a touch too much fluid on the brain.
 Anurse would turn the clamp, and sometimes just a few drops would come out.
 It was enough to take the pressure off his brain, though.